 Learn how to draw a great looking Vegeta from Dragon Ball with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Vegeta from Dragon Ball.
+By following the simple steps, you too can easily draw a perfect Vegeta from Dragon Ball.

 "It's over 9,000!"